Pasaron cosas: Aftermath

-The phrase was the subject of numerous criticisms from the entire population, mainly from the peronist opposition and the overwhelmed and impoverished middle class, including a press release from an independent intellectual group "La Fragata", which it quickly became an internet meme.
+The phrase was the subject of numerous criticisms from the entire population, mainly from the peronist opposition and the overwhelmed and impoverished middle class, including a press release from an independent intellectual group "La Fragata", which quickly became an internet meme.

 After a year of the phrase, some Argentine media continued to remember the expression and used it to criticize their government.

 A radio program hosted by economist Alejandro Bercovich on the station Radio con Vos, a current radio channel, launched on 11 September 2018 bears the name Pasaron cosas as a reminder of the president's phrase and the stunned reaction of the population, even his followers.

-In addition, Macri's phrase served as a title for a book of social criticism by Argentine announcer, humorist and influencer Pedro Rosenblat, as well as being a subject of study as an example of the "failure of Argentine neoliberalism", adding that it was too early for a centre-right government to wipe out "70 years of Peronist political control", since Macri was the first democratic elected president in almost a century who wasn't either a Radical or a Peronist.
+In addition, Macri's phrase served as a title for a book of social criticism by the Argentine announcer, humorist and influencer Pedro Rosenblat, as well as being a subject of study as an example of the "failure of Argentine neoliberalism", adding that it was too early for a centre-right government to wipe out "70 years of Peronist political control", since Macri was the first democratic elected president in almost a century who wasn't either a Radical or a Peronist.

-Since then, the phrase is usually used in the media or social networks to refer to a negative turn of events for a person or entity that occurs suddenly, after a period prolonged do of prosperity or advantage, seen in the first half of his term.
+Since then, the phrase is usually used in the media or social networks to refer to a negative turn of events for a person or entity that occurs suddenly, after a period prolonged due to prosperity or advantage, as seen in the first half of his term.
 During the 2019 elections, he was considered the worst candidate in the entire election, based on deep disgust of the public opinion.
-When he lost the election, he left office with of the lowest popularity ratings in the history of Argentina, with 38%.
+When he lost the election, he left office with the lowest popularity ratings in the history of Argentina, with 38%.
 During a survey, he was considered as the second worst president in the Argentine history, only surpassed by Cristina Kirchner.